hansemannn/titanium_with_atom/README.md

 New-Alias tibs appcBuildPlayStore
 ~~~
 The next time you open a PowerShell console, you will have available the aliases *tib* and *tibs* to compile for Android or for Play Store.
 Of course they are examples.
 Do as many as you want.

+*Here you can see a Windows Power Shell profile example, preconfigured: https://gist.github.com/mcvendrell/b4bacd36b834303a4e5f61afc947706a*

 ### TiShadow